Placeholder

 States

-There are two states mapped and unmapped.
-The following table shows what is displayed in the content when in either state.
+The following table summarizes what is displayed in the content:

-• Resolved – the mapped placeholder displays the value of the metadata property it is mapped to.
+• Resolved – A mapped and resolved placeholder displays the value of the metadata property.

-• Unresolved – the mapped placeholder displays the placeholder text.
-It is unresolved if you haven’t clicked the icon to resolve the placeholders.
+• Unresolved – A mapped and unresolved placeholder displays the placeholder text.

 The role of metadata properties in placeholders